 Lawyers working to minimize the damage to your family

-Children in divorce need protection
+Children in a divorce need protection

 In 2016 Illinois law changed with regard to child custody.
 Contested child issues in a divorce are no longer called “child custody” disputes, now they are referred to as “parental responsibility” issues.
-Now instead of determining which parent has legal custody, parents are instead to determine when the children reside in each parents home, and whether one parent or both decide issues related to: religion, education, healthcare, and extracurricular participation.
-While the labels have been changed the procedures for resolving these disputes remain fairly consistent, and are guided by the principle of the “child’s best interest.”
+Now instead of determining which parent has legal custody, parents are instead to determine when the children reside in each parents home, and whether one parent or both decide issues related to religion, education, healthcare, and extracurricular participation.
+While the labels have been changed the procedures for resolving these disputes remain fairly consistent and are guided by the principle of the “child’s best interest.”